 Approximately 24 credit hour M4 coursework.

 - The MD/MBA Program is a five-year integrated program.
 Students accepted into the Program will spend their first three years in Medical School, completing the M1, M2, and M3 coursework.
-These students will then matriculate in Michigan’s Ross School of Business complete the full first year MBA course load as their fourth program year, and complete an MBA summer internship, if desired, between the fourth and fifth program years.
-In the fifth year, students will spend one semester completing the MD requirements, and the other semester completing the MBA requirements.
+These students will then matriculate in Michigan’s Ross School of Business, complete the full first year MBA course load as their fourth program year, and complete an MBA summer business experience between the fourth and fifth program years.
+In the fifth year, students will spend one semester completing the MD requirements, and the other semester dually-enrolled and completing the final requirements for both MD and MBA programs.

 Applicants interested in the dual degree program must gain independent admission to both the Medical School and the Ross Business School.
 Applicants must inform both schools that they are applying for the dual degree program.
 Please make sure the correct box is checked on the MBA application.